cayossarian/clamav-mac/README.md

 7) Run:
     `sudo postfix reload`

-Test your email configuration by sending an email to root and see if it is forwarded to your own external email by using a line like:
+Test your email configuration by sending an email to root and see if it is forwarded to your own external email:<br/>
-Monitor the postfix log:
+In one terminal window Monitor the postfix log:

     log stream --predicate  '(process == "smtpd") || (process == "smtp")' --info

-Send an email:
+In a second terminal Send an email:

 	echo "Testing my new postfix setup" | mail -s "Test email from `hostname`" root